Working with WordPress daily gives me the opportunity to play around with new feature releases from the WordPress team.

 wpautopfunction, which isn’t helpful, as we lose the current Query Loop iteration Post ID.

-- The Query Loop block does not broadcast the current loop iteration data, so attempting to retrieve an ACF shortcode for that specific post won’t work using any additional hooks.
+- The Query Loop block does not broadcast the current loop iteration data, so retrieving an ACF shortcode for that specific post won’t work using additional hooks.

 TLDR – Plugin to the rescue

-Creating a plugin to enable shortcode use in Query Loop block
+Creating a plugin to enable shortcode use in the Query Loop block